DarkCat09/python-aternos/docs/howto/server.md

  - status,
  - etc.

-Use it if you want to see new data one time:
+Use it if you want to see the new data *one time*:
 ```python
 import time
 from python_aternos import Client